wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 You have to reconfigure what was formerly "Show in order".
 From version 1.5.0 onwards you have to hide the data.
 This is easier as the user and you expects his data to be visible by default.

 = Can I reconfigure the WooCommerce standard fields? = Yes, you can change the required status, label and placeholders or even remove the built-in WooCommerce fields, but please test your changes.
-Especially the email field as well as the country selection can be vital for the correct functioning of your WooCommerce instance.
+Especially the email, country and postcode fields can be vital for the correct functioning of your WooCommerce instance.

 == Screenshots ==